mertdeveci/The-most-costly-path-of-a-pyramid/README.md

        n 	...
 2^(n-1)	(n-1)

-> According to the table above, the following equations are obtained.
+## According to the table above, the following equations are obtained.
-  -For the n-row pyramid, the total number of paths (branches) = 2 ^ (n-1) -For the n-row pyramid, the number of counter bits = n-1
+  For the n-row pyramid, the total number of paths (branches) = 2 ^ (n-1) For the n-row pyramid, the number of counter bits = n-1